-Applicants denied admission to Fort Lewis College can request a reevaluation of their application through an appeal.
+Applicants denied admission to Fort Lewis College can use the Admission Appeal form to request a reevaluation of their application through an appeal.

 Generally, applicants appeal if they have additional information about their academic preparation and ability to be successful in college-level courses that they believe were not considered adequately through the usual application review process or that an error occurred in that review.

-To appeal, the student must submit a written statement requesting reconsideration of their application for admission, including information regarding their academic experience, any circumstances they believe would be necessary for the admission committee to be aware of, and any additional evidence of their academic preparation.
+To appeal, the student must use the Submit Written Statement form to submit a written statement requesting reconsideration of their application for admission, including information regarding their academic experience, any circumstances they believe would be necessary for the admission committee to be aware of, and any additional evidence of their academic preparation.

 A letter of appeal must be typed and not longer than three pages.